-Not all information and communication is person to person.
+Not all information and communication is person-to-person.
 Some sharing of information will be in the form of documents, videos, and links.
 This type of communication is just as important as where company-specific information and processes are stored.
-Still, it can be challenging to benefit from if it’s not easy to find and hidden within multiple folders or complicated intranet journeys.
+Still, it can be challenging to benefit from if it’s not easy to find or hidden within multiple folders or complicated intranet journeys.

 It’s crucial to have a system that makes critical internal resources easily available to those who need them.
 HulerHub is an internal communications platform built to solve this problem.
-Through collections and workspace sharing functions the suitable materials can be sent to the right people efficiently – skipping any awkward or long-winded pathways, taking your employees right to where they need to be.
+Through collections and sharing functions, suitable materials can be sent to the right people efficiently – skipping any awkward or long-winded pathways, taking your employees right to where they need to be.

 Ensure you have the right tools to communicate effectively